-Individual birds of each species are counted and recorded within this series of monitoring sections by circumnavigating the inner periphery of the Port on a motorised vessel once per month at spring-low tide between 08h30 and 12h30.
+In the series of monitoring sections, individual birds of each species are counted and recorded by circumnavigating the inner periphery of the Port on a motorised vessel once per month at spring-low tide between 08h30 and 12h30.
 Bird counts are conducted by at least two observers with the aid of binoculars.
 To avoid double counting, observers count birds to the right of the vessel and flying overhead from the front only.